 Using a Pseudonym for Your Fiction Writing!

-If you plan on using a pseudonym as your name in a novel or story you've written, you will find it is just as easy as using your own name.
+If you plan on using a pseudonym as your name for a novel or story you've written, you will find it is just as easy as using your own name.
 But when it comes to book writing and making money, you need to know a few things about pseudonyms before you make that choice of by-lines.
 Know everything about "pen names" before you actually choose to use one.

 A pseudonym is a fictitious name used in place of the actual author's name.
 It is also known as a pen name, nickname, entity, or an alias.
 When an author uses a fake or made-up name to author a story, they are using a pseudonym in place of their own legal name.

 I've personally seen many authors writing under a pseudonym just because they are embarrassed and don't want their friends and family to know they write.
 Maybe it is because of the subject material they are writing about, or that they are not confident in their abilities as a writer.